etclab/akeso-artifact/ARTIFACT-EVALUATION.md

 - `akeso-artifact` (this repository) brings together the above components into a single repository

 ### Security/Privacy Issues and Ethical Concerns (All badges)
-> If your artifact holds any risk to the security or privacy of the reviewer's machine, specify them here, e.g., if your artifact requires a specific security mechanism, like the firewall, ASLR, or another thing, to be disabled for its execution.
-Also, emphasize if your artifact contains malware samples, or something similar, to be analyzed.
-In addition, you should highlight any ethical concerns regarding your artifacts here.

 The artifact does not contain any malware samples or pose any risk to the security or privacy of the reviewer's machine.
 Furthermore, there are no ethical concerns associated with running the artifact.